-- The ICCROM Award was created to commemorate the XX anniversary of the ICCROM foundation and was presented for the first time in 1979, and thereafter regularly at the General Assembly of ICCROM held every two years.
+- The ICCROM Award was created to commemorate the 20th anniversary of the ICCROM foundation and was presented for the first time in 1979, and thereafter regularly at the General Assembly of ICCROM held every two years.

 - The main objectives of the ICCROM Award Committee are to: